veegee/guv/docs/source/librarysupport.rst

 quality ``psycopg2`` database driver for PostgreSQL, written as a C extension.
 This library provides a very clean mechanism to call a callback before making any operations which could potentially block.
-This allows guv to :func:`~guv.hubs.trampoline` and register the connection's file descriptor if the I/O operation would block.
+This allows guv to :func:`~guv.hubs.switch.trampoline` and register the connection's file descriptor if the I/O operation would block.

 See the `psycopg2 patcher`_ for the implementation.

 However, many libraries do not provide such a mechanism to simplify creating a support module.
 In such case, there are several strategies for making these libraries cooperative.
-In all cases, the end goal is the same: call :func:`~guv.hubs.trampoline`, which cooperatively yields and waits for the file descriptor to be ready for I/O.
+In all cases, the end goal is the same: call :func:`~guv.hubs.switch.trampoline`, which cooperatively yields and waits for the file descriptor to be ready for I/O.

 Note: this section is incomplete.